Property Damage Claims

 Your insurance company should be held accountable for their actions.
 Whether you are having a difficult time negotiating with adjusters or your claim has been handled in bad faith, you can trust the attorneys at LeMaster & Ahmed PLLC.
 Ms. Ahmed and Ms. LeMaster have more than 30 years of combined experience assisting home and business owners.
 They can help you file a claim, advise you on how to negotiate with adjusters and represent you in court if need be.

 Take the first step in achieving what you are entitled to and contact LeMaster & Ahmed PLLC.
 You can call (888) 306-2119 to schedule a consultation.
-We assist policyholders in Montgomery County, Collin County, Harris County, Dallas County and Galveston County.
+We assist policyholders throughout the state of Texas such as Galveston County, Montgomery County, Collin County, Dallas County, and Harris County.

 - Types of Property Claims We Handle